 How did we design our curriculum?

-The Academy started to look at ways in which its curriculum could change before the announcement came in May 2019 from Ofsted that a change in the inspection framework was to be implemented from September 2019.
-As a school, we had already started to look at ways in which we could make learning ’stick’ for our pupils and we had a keen interest in the messages that were coming from cognitive overload theories.
+As a school, we started to look at ways in which we could make learning ’stick’ for our pupils and we had a keen interest in the messages that were coming from cognitive science theories.
 We had strongly held views that a curriculum was not to be imposed on our staff and that all members of the school needed to be involved in its construction, as it needed to embody our shared vision, values, ethos before it could be successfully implemented.
 We also believed that Subject Leads needed to be key in our approach and in the curriculum being successfully implemented across the whole school.
-We had already appointed key Leads in Reading and Maths to join the SLT to make both areas strong, key focuses.

 How do pupils progress and achieve within our curriculum?

-At Old Clee, our definition of progress is the widening, deepening, recall and use of essential knowledge, skills, understanding – all of which will have been acquired through excellent pupil learning behaviours.
-We have designed, organised and planned our curriculum around children are not merely covering content but achieving a depth to their learning which enables them to use their skills and understanding across all areas.
-Our curriculum design and planning means we build in many opportunities for repetition, practise and retrieval of essential skills, knowledge and understanding in every subject.
+At Old Clee, our definition of progress is the widening, deepening, recall and use of essential knowledge and understanding – all of which will have been acquired through excellent pupil learning behaviours.
+We have designed, organised and planned our curriculum ensuring children are not merely covering content but achieving a depth to their learning which enables them to use their knowledge and understanding across all areas.
+Our curriculum design and planning means we build in many opportunities for revisiting, practise and retrieval of essential knowledge and understanding in every subject.
 This ensures children can revisit previous learning, which allows them to gradually develop a deeper understanding of the skills and processes within subjects, at their own pace and in the best possible way for each individual child.

 (1) To give pupils appropriate experience to develop as confident, responsible citizens;